 My Verdict:“Becomes more enjoyable the more you play it.
 Fans of racing games with love the realism, and the challenge.”

 What are your memories of Ayrton Senna’s Super Monaco GP 2?
 I would love to hear your thoughts, and don’t for get to follow and subscribe so that you don’t miss my latest reviews!
-You can also follow me on Facebook.
+You can also find me on Instagram: @nicklovestogame.

 Remember when you were bored in computer classes in the pre-internet days of the early 90s?
 You had the choice of playing Solitaire or, if you were artistically minded, trying to create a some art with Microsoft Paint.
 Sega decided to make an alternative version for the Mega Drive.
 Did it inspire a generation of pick up their proverbial paintbrush and express themselves, or was Sega’s attempt to bring “paint” to their console a smudge on the face of electronic easels around the world?